heathcliffeth7/discordeventtrack/README.md

 * Python 3.8+
 * A Discord Bot Token
-* Discord.py library and other dependencies (see `requirements.txt` if available, or install manually).
+* Discord.py library and other dependencies

 ## Setup & Installation